University of Cambridge

-We were commissioned to undertake a post-occupancy evaluation of the University of Cambridge’s Chemistry of Health (CoH) Building.
+We were commissioned to undertake an occupancy evaluation of the University of Cambridge’s Chemistry of Health (CoH) Building.
 The work included an analysis of building performance and engaging with occupants to obtain qualitative feedback.

 An infill development on a tight urban site, the CoH building provides office and laboratory space over four-storeys.
 CoH supports research into the molecular origins of human disease, particularly neurodegenerative disorders such as Alzheimer’s and Parkinson’s diseases, and accelerates the development of new diagnostic and therapeutic methods of treatment.